Universal quantum semigroupoids: Introduction

 \section{Introduction}

-The goal of this work is to examine the quantum symmetries of $\mathbb{N}$-graded algebras, that are not necessarily connected, within the framework of weak bialgebra coactions.
+Broadly, this work initiates the study of universal quantum symmetries in the weak context, which is needed as weak Hopf algebras naturally arise in the theory of fusion categories \cite{ENO}, in capturing symmetries in subfactor theory \cite{NV2000} (e.g., as remarked in \cite{BCG}), and in studying solutions of the dynamical Yang-Baxter equation \cite{EN}.
+The goal of this work is to examine the universal quantum symmetries of $\mathbb{N}$-graded algebras, that are not necessarily connected, within the framework of weak bialgebra coactions.
 All algebraic structures here are $\kk$-linear, for $\kk$ an arbitrary base field, and we reserve $\otimes$ to mean~$\otimes_{\kk}$.

-In an algebraic quantum symmetry problem, one either: (1) fixes the type of algebra to study the symmetries of, and then proceeds with analyzing the Hopf-type algebra (or monoidal category of (co)representations) that captures its symmetries, or (2) fixes the Hopf-type algebra (or monoidal category of (co)representations), and then studies the types of (co)module algebras that it captures the symmetries of.
-In this work, we pursue problem (1) for the $\kk$-algebras given below.
+Consider the hypotheses below.